Skip to content

 rsetl run

-Run the integration pipeline, either as a full run, a partial run, or by resuming an existing run.
+Run the full ETL/integration pipeline, a partial pipeline, a single stage, or resume an existing run.

 Options

-• --tag TEXT — append a tag to the run ID.
+• --tag TEXT — append a tag to the generated run ID.

 • --resume-run TEXT — resume an existing run by run ID or run directory path.